apiel/zicBox/NOTE.md

     - 0 off
     - 1,2,3,... should be how long it wait before to start (or should it be to toggle status, so if it is already playing, it will stop)

-- TODO filebrowser
-    - serialised might want to use filename instead of file index

 - TODO keyboad should handle longpress (see button...)